nmsutton/MazeRunner/README.md

 steps and found to be computing successfully.
 Some simplifications were made (i.e., refractory period and dirac delta) but more complex methods can be included in the implementation in the future.
 * Efficient memory management is included through pointers avoiding hard copying values.
 E.g., voltages and synaptic currents.
 * Basic sample movement testing has been added.
 Place cells increase firing in a test location movement pattern.
-Through the external current variable that is affected by place cells, the grid cells have their firing activity correspondingly increased.
-A simple form of traveling increased activity as a bump in the grid formation of grid cells has been observed and further bump dynamics will be added through additional math formulas.
+This sequence will be expanded on to include the bump attractor initialisation component present in the methods this work is based from.
+The external current variable that is affected by place cells is used to correspondingly increase the grid cells firing activity.
+A simple form of traveling increased activity as a bump in the grid formation of grid cells has been tested and observed, and further bump dynamics will be added through additional math formulas.

 ## Methods to Work with the Code
 ./3d_simulated_maze/